infinite-devops/infinite-devops.github.io/scripts/readme.md

 ## Requirements

 - ffmpeg
-- podcast, opening and ending should be in mp3 format
+- podcast, opening and ending should be in mp3 format.
+If there is an error with ffmpeg use this https://cloudconvert.com/webm-to-mp3

 ## Tips